 The Center for Research in Real Estate and Land Use Economics was created in 1984 as a research entity with a focus on major issues in the real estate industry.
 It is currently engaged in a number of projects, including the federal income taxation of housing and real estate development, real estate investment performance in pension fund portfolios, database management and valuation in urban property tax jurisdictions, and related problems.
-The center also acts as a conduit for research grants and proposals for management programs, which it conducts through the Costa Institute of Real Estate Finance and the Folsom Institute for Development and Land Use Policy.
+The center also acts as a conduit for research grants and proposals for management programs, which it conducts through the Costa Institute of Real Estate Finance and the Robert and Margaret Folsom Institute of Real Estate Development and Land Use Policy.

-The Maguire Energy Institute
+Maguire Energy Institute